fommil/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-We'll explore `Cord` in more detail in the chapter on data types, you
+We'll explore `Cord` in more detail in the chapter on data types, we need only
-need only know that it is an efficient data structure for storing and
+know that it is an efficient data structure for storing and manipulating
-manipulating `String`.
+`String`.

 Unfortunately, due to Scala's default implicit conversions in
 `Predef`, and language level support for `toString` in interpolated